build-server-protocol/build-server-protocol/docs/bsp.md

 A task id can represent any child-parent relationship established by the build tool.

-An example of use of task ids is logs, where BSP clients can use the hierarchical id of logs to improve their readability in the user interface.
+An example of use of task ids is logs, where BSP clients can use the task ids of logs to improve their readability in the user interface.
 Clients can show logs in a tree fashion, for example, or with dropdowns.